 About the artist

-Charadia has exhibited in solo and group exhibitions across Australia and New Zealand.
-He has won several awards, including the 2023 Adelaide Perry Prize for Drawing and the inaugural South West Sydney Award at the 2021 Fisher's Ghost Art Award.
-He has also been a finalist in numerous prestigious prizes, including the Sir John Sulman Prize (2020), Dobell Drawing Prize (2021, 2019) and Jacaranda Acquisitive Drawing Award (2023).
-His works are held in the Presbyterian Ladies' College collection, National Art School collection and private collections in Australia, New Zealand, the UK and USA.
+Charadia has exhibited in solo and group exhibitions across Australia and internationally.
+He won the Adelaide Perry Prize for Drawing in 2023, and has been a finalist in numerous prizes including the Sir John Sulman Prize (2020), Dobell Drawing Prize (2021, 2019), and National Works on Paper Award (2026).
+In 2021 he was awarded the inaugural South West Sydney Award at the Fisher's Ghost Art Award, in 2020 he was awarded People’s Choice at the Adelaide Perry Prize, and in 2018 he won 2nd place at the Belle ArtStart Prize.
+His works are held in the Presbyterian Ladies' College collection, National Art School collection and private collections in Australia, New Zealand, Hong Kong, France, the UK and USA.
 He is represented by N.Smith Gallery.